 You should have pictures available your website so the media can download and print them.

-Now you can add up to two pictures to press releases that are distributed to the media via PR Newswire.
-That means you can include your company logo, your book cover or add your smiling face to grab attention from reporters and prospects.
+That means you can include your company logo, your book cover, or add your smiling face to grab attention from reporters and prospects.